Programme information

 Career prospects

-The Master of Applied Finance is designed to give you the practical skills to build the financial capability of organisations.
+The programme will equip you with the specialist knowledge and skills to move into a finance-oriented role or a career in financial services.
 Graduates go on to find employment in a range of roles, including as bankers, financial advisors, financial analysts, financial consultants, investment analysts and more.

 Contact Us